Get Legal and Tax Updates for France?

 • ICT Permit - For intra-company transfers, often requiring confirmation of employment from a French company

-These visas allow you to work in France under specific conditions.
+These visas allow you to work in France under specific conditions, including paid employment arrangements with French employers.

-EU and EFTA citizens have different requirements than non-EU nationals.
-Please note that foreign workers from outside European countries must follow specific procedures to stay in France legally.
+EU and EFTA citizens from the European Economic Area have different requirements than non-EU nationals.
+Please note that foreign employees from outside European countries must follow specific procedures to obtain a work permit to stay legally on French territory.

 For UK citizens navigating the post-Brexit landscape, understanding the specific requirements for obtaining a France visa from the UK is crucial to ensure a smooth application process.